awsdocs/aws-xray-developer-guide/doc-source/xray-instrumenting-your-app.md

  We recommend choosing an X\-Ray SDK for instrumenting your application if you need the following:
 + A tightly integrated single\-vendor solution
-+ Support for Ruby, which is not yet generally available as part of ADOT
 + Integration with X\-Ray centralized sampling rules, including the ability to configure sampling rules from the X\-Ray console and automatically use them across multiple hosts